 For tour prices and dates, click here.

-Hanoi is a popular base for visits to Halong Bay, of the UNESCO World Heritage sites.
+Hanoi is a popular base for visits to Halong Bay, named one of the UNESCO World Heritage sites.
 Halong Bay in the Tonkin Gulf is a magical wonderland of foliage-topped limestone karsts jutting from the blue-green waters of the bay.
-A one-day cruise will get you out on the water amongst the karsts, with an onboard lunch of local seafood, and a visit to one of the unique caves located in one of the largest of the karsts.
-The tour also includes all service charges and government fees as well as transportation to and from your hotel in Hanoi to Halong Bay City and the docks.
+A one-day cruise will get you out on the water amongst the karsts, with an onboard lunch of local seafood and a visit to one of the unique caves located in one of the largest of the karsts.
+The tour also includes all service charges and government fees, as well as transportation to and from your hotel in Hanoi to Halong Bay City and the docks.

 To find pricing information and to book a one-day tour, click here.

-For additional information about the Halong Bay, travel tips, and cruises, read our travel guide on Halong Bay.
+For additional information about Halong Bay, travel tips, and cruises, read our travel guide on Halong Bay.

 Traditional Hanoi Food

 Every region of Vietnam produces exquisite dishes, but Hanoi stands apart for both the variety and deliciousness of its most beloved foods.
 North Vietnam cuisine tends toward the simple and pure, with a preference for clean flavors.
 When it comes to eating out, people from all walks of life happily mingle together at streetside restaurants, sitting on small stools and leaning over short tables to slurp pho or dig their chopsticks into something delectable.
-You’ll be overwhelmed with the sheer volume of tempting dishes offered in restaurants and from food carts wherever you go in Hanoi, but there are a few dishes that no visitor should miss.
+You will be overwhelmed with the sheer volume of tempting dishes offered in restaurants and from food carts wherever you go in Hanoi, but there are dishes that no visitor should miss.